timattut/node_intro_module4_lab/README.md

 The application has been divided into two modules, `app.js` and `server.js`.
 The first one exports an Express application containing a method, `connectDB`, to connect to Mongo database, in its `locals` property.
 The latter module calls the method and starts the app calling its `listen` method.

-The application runs on port `3000` and connects to `mongodb://localhost:27017/edx-course-db` using its `accounts` collection.
+To start the application type `node server`.
+It runs on port `3000`, and connects to `mongodb://localhost:27017/edx-course-db` and uses its `accounts` collection.

 > 2) How did you test your project to verify that it works?